C@SH College Classes

 College at Spectrum High [C@SH] Participation

-Students may participate in C@SH courses if they meet eligibility requirements.
+Students may participate in C@SH courses if they meet eligibility requirements listed by the partner colleges found here.

 Students thinking about participation in College at Spectrum High [C@SH] courses, should consider these factors.